jvick1/Intro_to_SOL/crowdfunding/README.md

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/e3906105-9b0e-4334-b7f4-fa98df173bed)

-## Section 7: Deploy our DApp on the Devnet
+## Section 7: Deploying our DApp on the Devnet

+To deploy our DApp on the Devnet, follow these steps:

-Navigate to your `anchor.toml` file and change these two lines, save, open a new terminal, and `cd` into crowdfunding:
+1. Navigate to your `anchor.toml` file and update the following lines:

 ```
 cluster = "devnet"